wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 __Have patience__ - It took me about a day to figure all this out but through perseverence, there comes a solution.

 *Happy vimming!*

-# TODO:

-Link to omnisharp-vim only targeting Mono
-Diagram of vim - omnisharp-vim - omnisharp-roslyn - Mono
-Finish understanding